-I ask Alex whether scaling an inhospitable rock quenches some conqueror urge inside of him—surviving these climbs is, technically, like trouncing Mother Nature.
-“If you learn one thing from climbing, it’s that you never conquer nature,” he laughs, dismissing the idea.
+I ask Alex whether scaling an inhospitable rock quenches some conqueror urge inside of him.
+Surviving these climbs is, technically, like trouncing Mother Nature.
+“If you learn one thing from climbing, it’s that you never conquer nature,” he laughs, dismissively.
 “Nature always conquers you.
 No matter how great you feel as a climber, all it takes is one event to remind you that you’re an insignificant piece of dust.”

-Honnold is not a fiction reader (he prefers non-fiction) and hates both comedies and most horror films (he doesn’t enjoy “being tricked” by jump scares).
+Honnold isn’t a fiction reader (he prefers non-fiction) and hates both comedies and most horror films (he doesn’t enjoy “being tricked” by jump scares, he says).
 His ideal movie is something “upbeat and action-packed.”
 In attendance at this year’s Oscars, Alex told a producer of BlacKkKlansman that he liked Spike Lee’s film, but thought it was half an hour too long.

-Honnold sometimes struggles with empathy, something he freely admits to.
-He’s sympathetic in spades, but it’s harder for Alex to step outside himself.
-When I accompany the board to Red Rock, Alex encourages me to climb for the first time (surprise: I am not very good) and later asks if I am now going to become a climber.
+Honnold sometimes struggles with empathy, something he freely admits.
+He’s sympathetic in spades, but it’s harder for Alex to step outside of himself.
+When I accompany the board to Red Rock, Alex encourages me to climb for the first time (surprise: I am not very good) and later asks if I’m now going to become a climber.
 I very much enjoy watching others do it, I tell him—but some people’s bodies just aren’t built for feats of athleticism.
 He disagrees.
 People can train their bodies to do anything.

 “Could you do ballet?”
-I respond, thinking I’m making a sound point about our varying capabilities.
+I ask, thinking I’m making a sound point about varying capabilities.
 He sticks his arms out and pliés a few times, toes pointed in soft climbing shoes.
 He definitely could, he says.

 “I might not like the way I’m portrayed—actually, I don’t really care,” Alex tells me of Free Solo, “but whether I like it or not, I think it’s fair.
 There are certainly scenes where I’m like ‘Man, I’m such a dick.’
 But if you watch anyone for two years, they’re going to be a dick sometimes.
 I’m also more harsh in the film than in real life.
 Having a camera on you all the time adds extra stress.
 You constantly feel like you’re being watched.”

 I don’t see him as inconsiderate.
-“Follow your heart,” Alex advises Sanni when she says she’ll cook him an egg for breakfast during our interview, which could be perceived as condescending—but I was there, and can tell it was not intended as such.
+“Follow your heart,” I hear Alex advise Sanni when she says she’ll cook him an egg for breakfast, which could be perceived as condescending—but I can tell it was not intended as such.
 Alex is someone learning intimacy, while Sanni is a born nurturer.